jfalconbarroso/BAYES-LOSVD/README.md

 # BAYES-LOSVD

 BAYES-LOSVD is a python framework for the non-parametric extraction of the Line-Of-Sight Velocity Distributions in galaxies.
-It makes use of Stan (https://mc-stan.org/) to perform all the computations and provide reliable uncertainties for all the parametes of the model chosen for the fit.
+It makes use of Numpyro/JAX to perform the Bayesian inference and thus provide reliable uncertainties for all the parametes of the model chosen for the fit.
 The code comes with a large number of features, including read-in routines for some of the most popular IFU spectrographs and surveys: ATLAS3D, CALIFA, MaNGA, MUSE-WFM, SAMI, SAURON.

 ### Authors